When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Zmachine Synergy is an at-home sleep test that can help doctors detect and diagnose obstructive sleep apnea (OSA).
 It monitors nine different sleep metrics and is one of the most thorough at-home tests on the market.
-People who suspect that they have OSA can order a test kit from Singular Sleep, which includes a device rental, shipping, and results reviewed by a board-certified sleep specialist.
+People who suspect that they have OSA can order a test kit, which includes a device rental, shipping, and results reviewed by a board-certified sleep specialist.

 We’ll explore what makes the Zmachine Synergy unique, how it works, what it monitors, and how the specific sleep data can help doctors better understand your health.
 We’ll also cover the device’s pros and cons so you can decide if it’s the right at-home sleep test for your individual needs.